manuvazquez/gift-wrapper/README.md

 - the latex support is very basic

-- one is in for troubles if embedding URLs pointing to `.svg` or `.tex` files since the file part will, most likely, be parsed and replaced
+- one is in for troubles if embedding remote URLs pointing to `.svg` or `.tex` files since the file part will, most likely, be parsed and replaced

 ## See also